 A living room defines your home, so it needs to have the best furniture.
-You need to carefully pick the chairs and tables that are in keeping with the rest of the room décor.
-Another piece of furniture that is commonly seen in a living room is a Sofa.
+You need to carefully pick the chairs and tables that are in keeping with the rest of the room’s décor.
+Another piece of furniture that is commonly seen in a living room is a sofa.

-Sofas are comfortable to sit on and provide excellent support to your back.
+Sofas are comfortable to sit on and provide excellent support for your back.
 It helps you to sit close to people and have a better conversation.
 Moreover, they don’t come in a standard size.
-So, depending on your need, you can select a sofa of a preferred style and size.
+So, depending on your needs, you can select a sofa of a preferred style and size.

 Nowadays, a living room’s walls have a TV mounted on them and a wall unit created around it.
 This hardly leaves any suitable space to place a sofa so that the person who sits on it does not feel excluded.

 - Little Privacy